hemisemidemipresent/btd6-modding-tutorial/README.md

 - It is sometimes possible for 2 different mods to conflict and cause problems.
 Avoid using more than 6-8 mods at once.

-### The mod manager crashes or doesn't work
+### The mod manager crashes with a white screen

-You don't need the mod manager anyways
+Create a folder called "Mods" in the btd6 directory

 ### Mods that used to work before no longer work after a btd6 update